SpotlightKid/dpf-faust-project-template/README.md

 # dpf-faust-project-template

 A [copier] project template for DISTRHO Plugin Framework ([DPF]) audio effect plugins using [FAUST] for the implementation of the DSP pipeline.

 [![quik start asciicast](https://asciinema.org/a/uZsmSCT0yjmBwZSwOZYZqCy9r.svg)](https://asciinema.org/a/uZsmSCT0yjmBwZSwOZYZqCy9r)

 ## Quickstart

-To create a DPF effect plugin using this template, install copier (see the [installation instructions]) and then run:
+To create a DPF effect plugin using this template, install `copier` and the `copier-templates-extensions` package (see the [installation instructions]) and then run:

 ```console
 $ copier copy --trust gh:SpotlightKid/dpf-faust-project-template <my-project>
 ```

 where `<my-project>` should be the path to a non-existing directory where your new project will be created.
+The name of this directory will also be used as the name of Git repository, which will be ininialized in the newly created project.

 **Note:** The `--trust` option is necessary because the project template runs some additional tasks after the project generation and also loads some custom Jinja template extensions included in the project template.
 Both things are considered "unsafe", because they can potentially run arbitray commands as the user who generates a project from the template.
 The additional tasks are simple shell commands to set up a git repository with a sub module etc. You can have a look at the [copier.yml](./copier.yml) file to review these commands beforehand.

 Enter the plugin name and other info at the prompts.
 (See the